Lysxia/twentyseven/README.md

 The input must be one of:

-- a string of length 54 made of a set of (almost any) 6 characters.
+- a string of length 54 (ignoring spaces) made of a set of (almost any) 6 characters.
   Each character then corresponds to the color of one facelet, in the order illustrated below.